ljbo82/cpp-project-builder-core/README.md

 For details, check [official repository](https://github.com/ljbo82/gcc-project-builder).

+> **No official release yet**
+>
+> gcc-project-builder is still under development and there is no official releases yet!

 ## License

 gcc-project-builder is distributed under version 2 of the General Public License.
 Please see the [LICENSE](LICENSE) file for details on copying and distribution.